 The DSS internet site seeks to provide the public with information About Us, its mission, news, points of contact within the agency, press releases, and upcoming events and conferences.
 It is also a tool for cleared contractors to stay current on DSS initiatives and programs.

 DSS offers interesting and challenging work for people with an interest in contributing to the security of the United States.
-The majority of DSS's workforce consists of Industrial Security Representatives who interact with Defense contractors to advise, assist, and ensure that classified information is protected appropriately.
-DSS also has jobs in support roles in such fields as automation technology, security, financial management, public affairs, and administration.
+The workforce consists primarily of Industrial Security Representatives who interact with cleared contractors to advise, assist, and ensure that classified information is protected appropriately; information technology (IT) professionals who certify and accredit IT systems in industry which process classified information; and, counterintelligence (CI) specialists and analysts who provide CI support to cleared facilities.
+DSS also has jobs in support roles in such fields as information technology, security, financial management, public affairs, and administration.

 See our Careers at Defense Security Service or view Job Opportunity Announcements at http://www.usajobs.gov/JobSearch/Search/GetResults?OrganizationID=DD12.